Made a Shopify account, and Shopify SEO techniques left you scratching your head? If yes, we feel you.

 If truth be told, broken links are harmful to the SEO of your site.
 But, when you replace that with a working one, it can do wonders for both your brand and the publisher.
 So, that’s a win-win situation!

 Also, we’d like to share that instead of focusing on quantity, focus on the quality of the backlinks.
-That said, it’s better to have a few natural backlinks from popular websites than having a dozen of them from spammy or poor authority websites.
+That said, it’s better to have a few natural backlinks from popular websites than a dozen from spammy or poor authority websites.

 iv) Guest Blogging